 Previous Post – Day 1: Villa Catedral To Refugio Frey

-Another sunny day in Patagonia!
-By 8:30 everybody was ready for their adventure of the day.
+Another sunny day in northern Patagonia!
+By 8:30 everybody was ready for whatever adventure the day would bring.
 Outside of the refugio a couple of dozen people milled about, busy with their packs and water bottles and sun screen.
 Maps were out and being examined.

 On the menu for the day were a few different options:

 - Some would be staying and doing some rock climbing.
 The hut is at the centre of some excellent rock climbs as I could see by the number of people with the necessary gear.

 - Some would walk back down the trail to Villa Catedral (see 1 on the map above).

 - Some would return by route 2 to Villa Cathedral via Laguna Schmoll and the trail to the right of the cancha de futbol, which is the at the junction where the trail splits in two – to the right back to Villa Catedral and to the left to Laguna Jakob.

 - Some like me would be walking route 8 to the Refugio San Martin on Laguna Jakob.